Distinguishing Request for Custody from Request for Visitation

 Grandparents’ Duty to Pay Child Support Different from Parents’ Duty to Pay Child Support

 Under Family Code section 3930, a grandparent has no duty to support his or her grandchild regardless of who has custody of the child.
+However, a grandparent who is a party to a custody or visitation proceeding can be ordered to pay for a child’s court-appointed counsel, for another party’s attorney’s fees to defend on any issues involving the grandparent, and for costs related to visitation, but not for counseling costs for a grandchild.
+(Marriage of Perry (1998).)
 If the grandparent has custody, then the parents will generally pay support individually to the grandparent (if the grandparent requests it) according the California uniform guideline amount (or according to any mutually-agreed-upon amount if several conditions are met).
 A grandparent cannot be ordered to pay California uniform guideline child support.

 Under Family Code section 2030, in a divorce, annulment or legal-separation proceeding, any party (except a governmental entity) may be ordered to pay attorney fees to another party when reasonably necessary to provide financial parity between the parties.
 However, grandparents and other nonparents paying attorney fees and costs are limited to an amount reasonably necessary to assert or defend the issues related to that party, not the entire proceeding.
 (Marriage of Perry (1998) 61 Cal.App.4th 295, 310.)